WowLabz/tasking_backend/README.md

 Dot Marketplace is being built by the team at Wow Labz.
 Wow Labz is one of India&#39;s leading turnkey product development companies.
-Wow Labz is the parent company behind Yoda Protocol.
-The team has previously built a decentralised storage protocol called Lake Network - [https://lakenetwork.io/](https://lakenetwork.io/) besides multiple dApps on Ethereum, Stellar, EOS and Hyperledger.
+Yoda Protocol has been conceptualised and is being built by the team at Wow Labz.
+The team has previously built a decentralised storage protocol called Lake Network - [https://lakenetwork.io/](https://lakenetwork.io/) in addition to multiple dApps on Ethereum, Stellar, EOS and Hyperledger.

 A list of centralised apps published can be found [here](https://www.wowlabz.com/work/).
 A list of awards won by the organisation can be found [here](https://www.wowlabz.com/awards/).